 Myanmar has opened up to foreign investors recently.
 This has led to many opportunities but is also increasingly threatening local communities through land grabs and environmental destruction caused by companies exploiting natural resources.

-CAFOD in Myanmar
+Our work in Myanmar

-We aim to support the poorest and most marginalized people in the country regardless of faith or ethnicity through:
+CAFOD has been working in Myanmar since 1993.
+Through our local network, we aim to support the poorest and most marginalised people in the country regardless of faith or ethnicity.